kyma-project/examples/custom-runtime/README.md

-# Custom Runtime
+# Custom runtime

 ## Overview

-This example shows how to create own custom runtime for a serverless function based on python runtime and `debian:bullseye-slim` base image to provide support for glibc.
+This example shows how to create own custom runtime for a Serverless Function based on the Python runtime and `debian:bullseye-slim` base image to provide support for glibc.

 ## Prerequisites